onchain-id/documentation/docs/developers/contracts/gateway.md

 );
 ```

-> To deploy an identity using the wallet a the salt, use the `deployIdentityForWallet(address identityOwner)` method.
+> To deploy an identity using the wallet as the salt, use the `deployIdentityForWallet(address identityOwner)` method.

 > To deploy an identity using a custom salt and a specific list of management keys (other that the identity owner
 > address), use the `function deployIdentityWithSaltAndManagementKeys(address identityOwner, string memory salt,